cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/02-installing-cutlang.md

 ### Remove

-The CutLang docker container and image can be revomed using
+The CutLang docker container and image can be removed using
 ~~~
 docker stop CutLang-root-vnc
 docker ps -a | grep "CutLang-root-vnc" | awk '{print $1}' | xargs docker rm